 Print Location: Current Periodicals

 Magazine and Web site focused on politics and policy.
-Current issues are on the first floor of Burling in the "Current Awareness" area (next to the windows on the northwest side of the first floor); issues more than 14 days old are available in Academic Search Premier.
+Current issues are on the first floor of Burling in the "Current Awareness" area (next to the windows on the northwest side of the first floor); older issues are available online in various library databases.

 2008-present (with a lag of a few months).
 Digital scans of the Des Moines Register and New York Times.
 Older editions of these papers are available in other library databases and on tangible microfilm.